China, which was the largest market for illegal elephant ivory, will ban all domestic sales of ivory products effective December 31, 2017.

 ♦ The United States has already implemented its ivory sales ban.

-♦ In Hong Kong, lawmakers have just reviewed the government’s proposed plan to ban the city’s ivory trade.
+♦ In Hong Kong SAR, lawmakers have just reviewed the government’s proposed plan to ban the city’s ivory trade.
 A final vote in the city’s Legislative Council is expected in early 2018.

 ♦ Singapore announced that it is considering a full domestic ivory ban.

 ♦ Taiwan has undertaken a review of its regulations and is cracking down on illegal ivory sellers, and has announced a ban on domestic ivory sales starting in 2019.

 ♦ Thailand has enacted strong regulations to control the ivory trade over the past two years.
 Since the ivory act was introduced, 42% of all traders (91 in total) have filed voluntarily to revoke their licenses by mid-2017.
 Thailand has also seen a 58% decrease in sales of registered ivory items compared to mid-2016.
 No new purchases of ivory inventory have been reported by licensed ivory sellers in Bangkok in the past two years.

 ♦ Vietnam is also strengthening its laws and regulations on wildlife products, including ivory, with heavier fines and penalties, including imprisonment of up to 15 years for 90 kilograms or more of ivory.
 Since October 2016, law enforcement agencies have seized multiple shipments of ivory amounting to 12 tons.